Machine Dreams

 Machine Dreams is the second studio album by Swedish electronic music band Little Dragon.
 It was released on 17 August 2009 by Peacefrog Records.

 Composition

 In making Machine Dreams, Little Dragon focused more on making uptempo dance tracks suited for live performances than on ballads like they did on their self-titled debut album.
-Vocalist Yukimi Nagano described the sound and style of Machine Dreams as more "anonymous", electronic and pop-infused than the "naked" sound of their debut.
-The album's title refers to its instrumentation and sound palette, which is a combination of organic and analog sounds with digitally-produced sonic textures, "machines that sound human with humans playing machine-like parts" in the words of journalist Tim Chester.
+Vocalist Yukimi Nagano described the sound and style of Machine Dreams as more "anonymous" than the "naked" sound of their debut, being influenced by electronic and pop music.
+The album's title refers to its instrumentation and sound palette, which is a combination of organic and analog sounds with digitally produced sonic textures, "machines that sound human with humans playing machine-like parts" in the words of journalist Tim Chester.
 AllMusic reviewer Andy Kellman described the LP's instrumentation as consisting of "rubbery rhythms and liquid synthesizer patterns", while Patric Fallon of XLR8R compared it to the works of Prince, The Knife and Tom Tom Club.